Alexandre-Fernandez/svelidate/README.md

 ## Form fields

 Only `value` is mandatory when creating a form field but you can also set all the other properties.
-Here are all the available props per form field has been used, after using `svelidate()` all of them will exist :
+Here are all the available props per form field, after using `svelidate()` all of them will exist:

 ```ts,
 const field = {